clearpath-docs/Husky-Sphinx-Tutorials/doc/InstallHuskySoftware.rst

 If your Husky has a UM6 IMU installed, you must calibrate the magnetometer for magnetic deviation before it will be used for pose estimation.

-1. Make sure the husky-core service is running.
+1. Make sure the ros service is running.
 2. Execute the calibration script on the Husky computer remotely via ssh:

 .. code:: bash